anzusystems/common-admin/docs/editor/nodes/embed-external-image-inline/index.md

-# embedExternalImageInline
+# embedExternalImage
+- inline node, so it can be inside of paragraph or heading nodes

 ## Features
-- only for migration, not used by editor
+- only for migration or a readonly in editor
-- replaced by `embedImageInline` after media migration
+- should be replaced by `embedImageInline` after media migration

+## Requirements
+- skip on render

 ## Node schema